Updated on March 28th, 2022

-This post introduces a step-by-step method to image a hard drive using disk image software.
-Creating hard drive image is an effective solution to protect data, migrate system or recover data form damaged disk.
-If you want to image a hard drive or any USB disks, continue reading.
+This article introduces a step-by-step method to image a hard drive using Free disk imaging software DiskGenius Free Edition.
+Creating hard drive image is an effective solution to protect, backup files, migrate OS, recover data from damaged disk, etc. If you want to backup a hard drive or USB drive into an image file, continue reading.

 What is a disk image?

 A disk image is a compressed file that contains the exact copy of a hard drive, including partitions, all data of operating system, boot information, partition table, installed applications, individual data, etc. The disk image file can be restored on various devices such as the original disk, HDD, SSD and removable disks.
 Moreover, the image file can be stored on anywhere that you can access.

 Image hard drive VS. clone hard drive, what’s the difference?

 Both imaging hard drive and cloning hard drive create an exact copy of hard drive, helping you back up files.
 Have you ever wondering what’s the difference between them and when we need to image a hard drive instead of cloning hard drive?
 Now let’s take a closer look at the difference together.

 What are the merits of each approach?
 Say you want to replace current hard drive with a new SSD, you can clone system hard drive or migrate Windows, after which replace the old disk.
 Another situation is that you want to create a back for the entire hard drive instead of certain partition, so that you can restore data once the old hard drive is corrupted, or some files get lost.